billthefarmer/theme-hugo-foundation6/README.md

 * Use the `<!--more-->` tag in posts to control how much of a post is shown on summary pages

 ## Building, for developers (Optional)
-This theme uses gulp build scripts based on the [Foundation Zurb Template](https://github.com/zurb/foundation-zurb-template/).
+This theme uses gulp build scripts modified from [Foundation Zurb Template](https://github.com/zurb/foundation-zurb-template/).
 You must have node and bower installed.
 * Run the following from the `/bin` folder to install all dependencies.

 Install Command | Description